Protect Your Business: A Research Guide for Entrepreneurs

 - Workers’ Compensation Insurance: Covers medical expenses and lost wages for employees who are injured at work.

-By securing business insurance, you can minimize the financial impact of accidents, legal disputes, or other disruptions that could harm your operations.
+By securing business insurance, you can minimise the financial impact of accidents, legal disputes, or other disruptions that could harm your operations.

 5. Establish Employee Agreements